jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 #### Collection API

-For Eleventy to group those files in an array that will allow you to manipulate it in your templates, you just have to create a [collection](https://www.11ty.io/docs/collections/).
+For Eleventy to group those files in an array that will allow you to manipulate it in your templates, you have to create a [collection](https://www.11ty.io/docs/collections/).
 Any content item can be part of one or more collections.

 To create a collection, you can assign the same `tag` to various content items.
 Personally, I would much rather use the collection API and our trusty `.eleventy.js` file.

 This API offers you [different methods to declare your collections](https://www.11ty.io/docs/collections/#collection-api-methods) that each have their use.
 My favourite and most used one by far is `getFilteredByGlob(glob)` that allows you create a collection from all files matching a defined glob pattern.

-If all your Markdown files for your blogposts are in a `./src/blog/` directory, grouping them into a collection couldn't be simpler.
-You just have to add the following code to your `.eleventy.js` configuration file.
+If all your Markdown files for your blogposts are in a `./src/blog/` directory, grouping them into a collection is quiet simple.
+You have to add the following code to your `.eleventy.js` configuration file.
 While we are at it, we will also add our `team` collection.

 ```js
 module.exports = function(eleventyConfig) {